Java to Bali trip itinerary

-And that’s a big shame.
-The Ijen volcano is one of the most spectacular activities to undertake in Indonesia and the Sewu waterfall is famed as the most beautiful waterfall from all of Bali.
+That’s a big shame.
+The Ijen volcano is one of the most spectacular sights to visit in Indonesia and the Sewu waterfall are famed as the most beautiful waterfall in all of Indonesia.

 Destination #1: Yogyakarta